AbstractSDK/carrot-app/docs/src/2_tutorial.md

 // in handlers/execute.rs
 ```

-Let's Abstract away all the following logic in a new inner function that we call `_create_position`.
+Let's abstract away all the following logic in a new inner function that we call `_create_position`.
 that way from our `create_position` function we just have

 ```rust